Button

 Cancel

-Crtical buttons are used for actions that require the most emphasis, as they are used to guide the user towards taking a destructive or potentially dangerous action.
+Critical buttons are used for actions that require the most emphasis, as they are used to guide the user towards taking a destructive or potentially dangerous action.

 Delete user